 You must arrive no later than 8.15 am on the test day for registration.
 No late comers will be admitted after registration has finished.
-The listening, reading and writing modules will finish at 12.15 pm and the speaking test will be held either in the afternoon or on the Wednesday or Thursday before the main test.
+The Writing, Reading and Listening modules will finish at 12.15 pm and the Speaking test will be held either in the afternoon or on the Wednesday or Thursday before the main test.

 On the day of the test, you should bring with you:

 - your passport (this can remain with you during the test)